-Begbroke Science Park, Begbroke Hill, Woodstock Road, Begbroke, Oxford
+Begbroke Science Park, Begbroke Hill, Woodstock Road, Oxford

-Reporting to Dr Antonio Pellegrino, Professors Dan Eakins and Clive Siviour, the postholder will be a member of a research group providing day-to-day supervision for researchers.
-However, the postholder will also be responsible for their own grant funded research projects within a discrete area of the wider research programme.
+The date measured during the project will allow for a more comprehensive understanding and modelling of yielding and failure of titanium alloys under different operating conditions and loading paths.
+Reporting to Professor Nik Petrinic and Dr Antonio Pellegrino, the postholder will be a member of a research group providing day-to-day supervision for researchers.
+However, you will also be responsible for their own grant funded research projects within a discrete area of the wider research programme.

 You will be required to upload a covering letter/supporting statement, including a brief statement of research interests (describing how past experience and future plans fit with the advertised position), CV and the details of two referees as part of your online application.